 Meta tags don't affect what's on webpages, their role is to help search engines and browsers gather information about the webpages.
 Meta tags can also give instructions such as how often search engines should crawl the page or tell the browser to redirect to another url.

 All meta tags are single tags and all meta tags are placed between the <head> </head> tags of each webpage.
 There are a ton of meta tags, this article will discuss the two most often used.

 Description and Keywords

 The meta description and meta keywords tags are the two most widely used meta tags.
 The meta description tag contains a description of what the webpage is about.
-It is probably the most useful of the meta tags because it lets you control the description that appears in search engine results.
-Without it search engines will randomly pick words from the content of webpages and much of the time the resulting description is a bunch of jumbled words put together.
+It is probably the most useful of all the meta tags because it lets you control the description that appears in search engine results.
+Without it search engines will randomly pick words from webpages resulting in a bunch of jumbled words put together.